rhannequin/funky-starter/README.md

-# Funky Starter Plus Plus
+# Funky Starter

-Funky Starter Plus Plus is an empty project with basic configuration.
+Funky Starter is an empty project with basic configuration.
 It has been developed to create quickly new Rails applications on top of it.

 ## What's in it?